Prof. Andrew Kneebone

 Overview

 Andrew is a passionate and energetic clinician who’s committed to building caring and honest relationships with his patients.
-His experience and insight makes him the doctor many patients in Sydney turn to when they want a second opinion knowing they are seeing one of Australia’s leading specialists in his field.

 Andrew is a committed teacher for medical students and junior doctors.
 He lectures at the University of Sydney and has been the Director of Registrar Training for more than 20 years.